 HMRC will also consider a number of additional factors, including any UK properties you own, work responsibilities and family ties.

 Before you leave the UK as a contractor, there are a few points to consider:

 - Each country has their own tax laws, some are very different from UK legislation, and some can have rather unusual restrictions.
 It’s worth researching these restrictions, so you don’t end up being caught out.

-- In some countries, it is unlikely, unless you are provided with a local resident visa, you will be allowed to open a bank account in local currency.
+- In some countries, unless you are provided with a local resident visa, it is unlikely that you will be allowed to open a bank account in local currency.
 You will therefore need to investigate how your client intends to pay you.

 - The good news is, it is very unlikely that you will be the first person to have been asked to provide your services as a contractor to the client.

 - Source expert tax help in the country you are working in.
 You could be liable for additional tax, especially if you will be spending a considerable time overseas.